ArooshiVermaIB/optimum-onnx-ibformers/examples/rvl_ocr/README.md

    2. Zip the documents assigned to the task.
    3. Send the zip to Instabase instance
    4. Unzip documents at Instabase and delete the zip
-   5. Run OCR flow at Instabase:
+   5. Run OCR flow at Instabase
-      1. OCR the files
-      2. Zip the files into an archive
-   6. Download the content of the archive with processed files
+   6. Download processed documents
-   7. Unzip processed files
-   8. Remove output from OCR flow
+   7. Remove output from OCR flow
-   9. Remove raw documents from Instabase.
+   8. Remove raw documents from Instabase.

 ### Options